MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 To use Android platform, ensure you [<u>generate keys</u>](code-sign-android.md#generate-keys), and then [generate signature hash](code-sign-android.md#generate-signature-hash) before you [<u>register the app</u>](how-to.md#app-registration).
 You'll need the generated signature hash to configure the **Redirect URI**.

-## Create native mobile apps for iOS and Android
+## Create native mobile apps for iOS and Android using the wizard

 1. Sign in to [Power Apps](https://make.powerapp.com/).